adrianlafond/peronsal-kanban/test/mock-board.md

-# Personal Kanban
+# my kanban mock

 ## To Do

-- sdfsdf
+- sdfsdf OK
-- asdasdasd
+- asdas OK and cancel again X
 - asdasdaasdaasdasdassd

 ### kjkjkljkljdfgkl